mmgroat/gimmwebservice/README.md

 Advantages of GIMM
 =======
 * The GEDCOM file is parsed into RAM memory when the web service loads, eliminating the need to access the disk multiple times for each web page request.
 For pedigree charts with tens of thousands of people, pages load quicker.
 This is differnt, in spirit, to IGM (Indexed GECOM Method), which heavily relies on disk usage from parsing the GEDCOM on page demands.
 GIMM does its file parsing once, at the start of the program, loading pointers and data into memory for faster accessing on page demands.
 These are two trade-offs; GIMM needs more RAM memory usage, while IGM needs less, buts runs slower with disk seeks.
 To estimate GIMM RAM usage, a GEDCOM of 100,000 people uses about 1 GB (from development experience).
 However, GIMM displays pedigree charts of 50,000 people quicker than a modified versino of IGM (using a BIGINT Perl library to allow for hundreds of generations).
 (You may need to use Firefox to load these large charts.)
 Additinally, IGM (without the BIGINT modification) is not designed for tens of thousands of people on its charts.
 Python uses variable widths for it's primatives, allowing for hundreds of generations on its chart.
+* This program can be used with the http://github.com/Linekio/getmyancestors package (included with this program), to crawl and pull a GEDCOM from the FamilySearch.org site.
+Then, the GIMM webservice can point to the local downloaded GEDCOM and serve its html pages and reports.
+The larger collaspable pedigree and descendency charts aid in genealogy research.
+Instructions for getmyancesors are included below.
 * Pedigree and descendency charts can collaspe any branch, or collaspe/expand all branchs at a certain generation level.
 This helps viewing charts of tens of thousands of people.
 * Pedigree and descendency charts can support any number of generations.
 This was tested with 200, let me know if you need more.
 To accompish this, repeated individuals are designated and linked together as such, to prevent unchecked exponential growth.
-* This program can be used with the http://github.com/Linekio/getmyancestors package (included with this program) to crawl and pull a GEDCOM from the FamilySearch.org site.
-Then, the GIMM webservice can point to the local downloaded GEDCOM, to serve html pages and reports.
-The larger collaspable pedigree and descendency charts aid in genealogy research.
-Instructions for getmyancesors are included below.

-Usage:
+* No need to set up Perl CGI with you webserver (for IGM).
+Just run the program and Flask loads with it.
+(May need to install IIS with using Windows.
+I'll check into this).
+* Minimal configuration needed, just give the location of your GEDCOM.
+(In the future, we may need the email address of the owner, if they want to be contacted, for example, if they make this webservice public.
+For now, it's meant as an aid for private genealogy research, but can be expanded).

+Usage
 =======
 * <location where the repo was downloaded>/python3 gimmwebservice.py -g <relative or absolute path and filename of GEDCOM>
 * for example: C:/Code/gimmwebservice/gimmwebservice/python3 gimmwebservice -g ../../personaldata/mygedcom.ged